-- Alternatively, you can use the methods outlined in this post to hide the discount code field only on checkout for specific levels.
+- Or, consider these methods to hide the discount code field only on checkout for specific levels.

-If you’re requiring discount codes for membership checkout, or just have a large percentage of your members using codes during registration, here’s a quick CSS snippet to always show this field at the top of your Membership Checkout page.
+Do you require discount codes for membership checkout?
+Or do you have a large percentage of your members using codes during registration?
+Here’s a quick CSS snippet to always show this field at the top of your Membership Checkout page.

 - Here is an article explaining how to set it up so that certain discount codes can only be used once by each member.
 This code won’t keep someone from creating a new account under a different email address in order to use a discount code twice, but we generally advise against trying to block this or any of the stricter discount code checks.
 You may catch someone taking advantage of your discounts, but you also risk losing members this way or hassling people who are just signing up a friend or relative with their own address or credit card/etc.